pjakiela/ECON460/data1.md

 [_Fundamentals of Data Visualization_](https://clauswilke.com/dataviz/index.html) has
 an accessible discussion of color that is available [here](https://clauswilke.com/dataviz/color-basics.html).

+### Scatter Plots

+Scatter plots are a way of illustrating the relationship between two variables.

+### Regression Analysis

 ## Presenting Your Results

 Your final product for this assignment should be a 3 to 5 page pdf containing your tables and figures and a short write-up of your analysis.
+You will also submit a Stata do file or an R script that generates your results.

 ## Additional Resources